Colt Hynes: Toronto Blue Jays

 On August 13, 2014, Hynes was claimed off waivers by the Toronto Blue Jays and assigned to the Triple-A Buffalo Bisons.
 He was invited to 2015 spring training, and pitched 12 shutout innings allowing only 3 hits and 2 walks, while striking out 11.
 His strong performance earned him a role in the bullpen to open the 2015 season.
 He was optioned Buffalo on April 19.
 On September 1, Hynes was designated for assignment.
 He elected free agency on November 6.

 On February 12, 2016, Hynes agreed to a minor league contract with the Blue Jays.
 He started the season with the Double-A New Hampshire Fisher Cats, was promoted to the Buffalo Bisons on April 23, and returned to New Hampshire on April 25.

 Cleveland Indians

 On August 4, 2016, Hynes signed a minor league contract with the Cleveland Indians and was assigned to the Triple-A Columbus Clippers.

 Oakland Athletics

 On August 31, 2016, Hynes was traded to the Oakland Athletics for Coco Crisp.
 He was assigned to the Triple-A Nashville Sounds on September 3.
+Hynes did not appear for the organization before electing free agency following the season on November 7.

 Los Angeles Dodgers

-Hynes signed a minor league contract with the Dodgers in February 2017.
+Hynes signed a minor league contract with the Dodgers on February 20, 2017.
 They assigned him to the Double-A Tulsa Drillers of the Texas League to start the 2017 season.
 He appeared in 23 games for Tulsa (with four starts) and additional three games for the Oklahoma City Dodgers and was 6–1 with a 3.90 ERA between the two teams.
 On November 3, 2017, Hynes resigned a minor league deal with the Dodgers, however he was released on February 14, 2018.